Prototype-Guided Robust Learning against Backdoor Attacks: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have demonstrated impressive effectiveness across various fields, but unfortunately, they are susceptible to attacks during both training and testing time, such as adversarial examples~\cite{biggio2013evasion,GoodfellowSS14,TianSWXZLL24} and poisoning attacks~\cite{BiggioNL12,gu_badnets_2017,9622117,chen2024federated}.
-The backdoor poisoning attack has become one of the most serious threats due to its high efficiency and stealthiness \cite{gu_badnets_2017}.
-In this scenario, part of the training data is corrupted to inject a backdoor pattern into a model, making the model learn spurious correlations that can be used in a harmful way later on.
-During testing, the backdoored model behaves normally with regular data, but when a specific \textit{trigger} is present~\cite{gao2020backdoor, cina2023wild,10746309}, it misclassifies any samples as a \textit{target class} indicated by attackers.
-Two types of backdoor attacks exist: backdoor attacks \textit{with label corruption}, which poison the data not belonging to the target class and modify their labels to the target class, and ones \textit{without label corruption}, which poison the data belonging to the target class data without tampering with the labels.
+Deep Neural Networks (DNNs) are susceptible to attacks staged either at training time~\citep{biggio2013evasion,BIGGIO2018317} or at test time~\citep{ZHANG2026113248,Liu2026,Guo2026}.
+Among these threats, backdoor attacks have become one of the most relevant ones due to their high efficacy and stealthiness~\citep{BiggioNL12,GuoTB23_tdsc}.
+These attacks poison a part of the training dataset to inject a `backdoor' into a model.
+Then, at test time, the backdoored model behaves as expected on clean data, but it misclassifies the input samples that embed a specific \textit{trigger} into an attacker-chosen \textit{(target)} class~\citep{guo2022overview, cina2023wild}.
+Based on whether corrupting labels or not, backdoor attacks can be divided into two types: \textit{corrupted-label}, which poisons the training data not belonging to the target class and modify their labels to the target class, and \textit{clean-label}, which poisons the data belonging to the target class without tampering with the labels.

-Various defenses have been proposed to counter backdoor attacks.
-According to the taxonomy~\cite{guo2022overview}, defenses are classified into three categories based on the defender's available knowledge and operational scope: 1) \textit{sample-level} defenses are applied post-deployment and analyze input samples to detect potential trigger signals; 2) \textit{model-level} defenses examine the network prior to deployment to identify embedded backdoors; and 3) \textit{training-level} defenses assume access to the training dataset to defend against the backdoor attack.
-Training-level defenses are further divided as: \textit{passive defenses}~\cite{ChenCBLELMS19, Xiang0K19, Tang0TZ21, WangDZM22, GuoTB23, MaWSXWX23}, which first train a backdoored model and then use it to identify the poisoned training samples, and \textit{active defenses}~\cite{LiLKLLM21,ChenW024a,GaoBGYX23,Zhang0WLH23,Huang0WQ022,ChenWW22,qi2023towards,Zhu0ZJ23}, which use robust learning to directly train a clean model from a poisoned dataset. {In this paper, we focus on the active defenses, i.e., \textit{robust learning}, since they can potentially prevent the backdoor from being embedded in the first place.}